hlilly151/Database-Group-/README.md

 Steven Marsh- I am a current student at UNC Charlotte, and a Marine Corps veteran.
 My concentration is data scientist.

-Kunjumon Flora- senior at unc charlotte currently an intern at wells fargo
+Kunjumon Flora- senior at UNC Charlotte currently an intern at Wells Fargo.

-Lilly Harrison- seneior at unc charlotte with a mojor in computer science focus in cyber security and a minor in chinese language.
+Lilly Harrison- seneior at UNC Charlotte with a major in computer science focus in cyber security and a minor in chinese language.

 Parekh Shiv- computer science major at uncc